openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

    Do following operations from master Node

-9. scale down the replica by reducing one count.
+9. Scale down the replica by reducing one count.
 Following command will help you to do this.

    ```
    kubectl scale deployment <jiva_replica_deployment> --replicas=<one count less>